wallace-home-property-services/wallacehps-site/README.md

-# Wallace Home & Property Services — Public GPT Assistants
+# Public GPT Assistants — Wallace Home & Property Services

-This repository documents a small collection of **public AI assistants** operated by **Wallace Home & Property Services**, designed to help homeowners better understand common maintenance issues and next steps — without pressure, diagnosis, or unsafe advice.
+This folder documents a set of **public AI assistants** operated by **Wallace Home & Property Services**, owned by **Will Wallace**, a trusted local handyman serving the Tallahassee area.

-These assistants are educational first, local when appropriate, and built to feel like talking with a knowledgeable neighbor who knows Tallahassee homes.
+Will handles **most residential home repairs, maintenance, and improvement projects**, and also has **deep expertise in irrigation and yard water systems**, which is reflected in one of the specialist assistants below.

+These GPTs are designed to be:
+- Educational first
+- Safety-focused
+- Honest about limits
+- Helpful whether or not someone ever calls

+They exist to help homeowners understand issues, options, and next steps — without pressure.

 ---